accordproject/techdocs/docs/markup-cicero.md

 ## Preliminaries

 The Cicero markup language (or CiceroMark) is used to express the natural language text for legal clauses or contracts.
-As other markup languages, it can express document structure (e.g., headings, paragraphs, lists) as well as formatting useful for readability (e.g., italics, bold, quotations).
-In addition, it can also include variables for the template, and calculation based on the values of those variables.
+As with other markup languages, CiceroMark can express document structure (e.g., headings, paragraphs, lists) as well as formatting useful for readability (e.g., italics, bold, quotations).
+In addition, CiceroMark can also include variables for the template and calculations based on the values of those variables.

 CiceroMark looks like regular [Markdown](https://en.wikipedia.org/wiki/Markdown), with embedded CiceroMark expressions.
 Let us look again at the [fixed rate loan](https://templates.accordproject.org/fixed-interests-static@0.2.0.html) clause that was used in the [Overview](accordproject) Section of this documentation.